PVC vs MDF vs Plywood Bathroom Cabinets: A Developer’s Guide to Specifying Bathroom Vanities

 Choosing bathroom cabinets involves not just style and durability, but also cost-effectiveness, which can greatly impact your budget.

 In terms of initial cost, PVC is typically the most budget-friendly option, especially for high-moisture areas.
 MDF offers a stylish mid-range alternative if properly sealed, making it a good choice for dry bathrooms.
-Compare to these two types, plywood is more expensive for the same specification.
+Compared to these two types, plywood is more expensive for the same specification.

 But for long-term value, Plywood, while more expensive, provides excellent performance due to its durability.
 The sturdy plywood construction ensures cabinets withstand daily wear and tear, significantly outperforming materials like MDF and PVC panels that are prone to damage and warping over time.